BardicDefense/purple-hack/README.md

 **Scribe**: Practiced in the art of writing, a typical scribe is expected to keep records, write letters and copy documents.
 Others may possess additional skills, such as cartography, counterfeiting, cryptography, illuminating or the ability to write, read or otherwise comprehend more than one language.
 Such accomplished individuals might command up to ten times the standard wage.

 **Ship Crew**: Skilled workers who can handle a ship.
-Sailors can fight to defend their ship, typically being equipped with a sword, shield, and leather armor.
+Sailors can fight to defend their ship, typically being equipped with a sword, shield, and leather armour.

 **Ship’s Captain**: A captain is required for any large ship, is skilled like a sailor, and has an intimate knowledge of the particular coasts they frequent.